Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: MDFN

-Where we use the Sigmod function after the aggregated feature ($\bm{h}_{{\rm agg}}$) to construct a learnable special mask (the value of this mask belongs to [0, 1]).
-This mask aims to predict the spatial score of the feature maps so that more effective head features can be activated.
-The mask is multiplied with the features by element-wise (Hadamard) product in Eq.~\ref{Hadamard}.
+where we use the Sigmod function after the aggregated feature ($\bm{h}_{{\rm agg}}$) to construct a learnable special mask (the value of this mask belongs to [0, 1]).
+This mask focuses on learning the spatial score of the feature maps.
+This score can represent where features are effective or ineffective.
+The mask is multiplied with the features by element-wise (Hadamard) product, as defined in Eq.~\ref{Hadamard}.
+The mask can activate the effective head features while suppressing and filtering the ineffective head features.

-\textbf{Second}, we separate channels and re-concatenate the features:
+At the \textbf{second} aggregation level, we split the channels into separate groups and then re-concatenate the features:

-Where we perform convolution operations on the features after channel separation, and then concatenate the corresponding features of motion and static, respectively, to prepare for the next aggregation:
+where we apply convolution layers within each group to further refine the extracted information, after separating the channels.
+Following this, we concatenate the corresponding features related to motion and static information separately.
+This structured fusion ensures that both dynamic and static aspects are adequately captured, setting the stage for the next aggregation step.

-We multiply the motion information and static information by element-wise (Hadamard) product.
-Following our previous work \citep{SUN2022109354}, in the head detection task, we consider this operator can effectively improve formance.
-Because it can help to enhance head motion features and supress background features.
+We multiply the motion information and static information by the element-wise (Hadamard) product.
+Following our previous work \citep{SUN2022109354}, this operator can effectively improve performance, because the element-wise (Hadamard) product can help to enhance head motion features and suppress background features.

-Last, The aggregated features will be applied to detectors and trackers.
+Last, the aggregated features will be applied to detectors and trackers.